“Serenity promotes wellness and improves the quality of life for seniors”

 Our staff is what makes Serenity the warm and loving home that it is.
-Our manager Tina has been with us for over a decade and is very well known for her kind and gentle personality.
+Our manager Kari has been with us for a significant amount of time and is very well known for her kind and gentle personality.
 Our entire staff goes above and beyond to meet the needs of everyone.

 To offer a home like atmosphere with personal touches in a relaxed friendly atmosphere of warmth and care that embraces the independent spirit.